 In this step the person must faces to whatever holds the ultimate power in his life.
-The father here does not really need to be a man, it just the most frequently symbolizing.
+The father here does not really need to be a man, it just the most fre_quently symbolizing.
 It needs to be someone or thing with an incredible power.
 This is the centre point of the hero's journey.
-All of the tests the hero has been passed through will be examined in this point.
-The hero needs to realize the temptation and the flaw of dragged to be tempted himself.
-After realizing the temptation, the hero needs to overcome it and get his head straight.
-Campbell (2004) says that the hero must face his deepest feats, must embrace the very annihilation of body and ego, to complete the ultimate transformation.
+All of the tests the hero has been passed through will be that he mush challenge The hero needs to realize the temptation and the flaw of dragged to be tempted himself. its unique, one the temptation, the here needs to get his head straight.
+Campbell (2004) says that the body and ego, to complete the ultimate transformation.
 The aim will be definitely for the greater of the hero himself.